UserSankalpa/Payment-Form/README.md

 # Payment-Form
-This is a simple payment gateaway form made with HTML&amp;CSS!
+This is a simple payment gateway form made with HTML and CSS!
+Feel free to use it! :) 😊💻📜